MetaCell/cloud-harness/README.md

   * Submit batch and asynchronous workflows - based on Argo
   * Orchestrate microservices - based on Kafka
   * Assign compute workspaces to users - based Jupyterhub
+* Testing framework to help you write and run tests
+  * Unit tests
+  * API integration tests
+  * End to End tests (with Puppeteer)
+* CI/CD pipelines generation

 # Why CloudHarness?

 The microservice architecture is a great to get code separation and flexible development, but may not be of easy implementation, especially for small development teams/projects.